confuzedskull/G2/readme.txt

--objects following a drag point will spin continuously when they reach it -sometimes objects stop shooting for no reason -clicking and dragging an object sometimes activates the selection box -no rotational inertia
+-objects following a drag point will spin continuously when they reach it -sometimes objects stop shooting for no reason -clicking and dragging an object sometimes activates the selection box
--grey and blue objects move off screen as soon as program starts

 Disclaimer:
 This program was made using the OpenGL Utility Toolkit(GLUT) created by Mark Kilgard.